sunnygupta1990/Zerodha/README.md

-# Zerodha Trading App
+# Zerodha Trading Algorithm System

-A comprehensive web-based trading application that connects with Zerodha's API to manage positions, create trading algorithms, and deploy automated trading strategies.
+A comprehensive web-based trading application with real algorithm deployment capabilities that connects with Zerodha's API to manage positions, create trading algorithms, and deploy automated trading strategies with actual execution.

 ## Features